 If you can’t eat them right away, wash them in a vinegar wash and then check out these tips to make strawberries last longer in the refrigerator.

-There are almost 4 cups of whole strawberries in a pound.
+There are about 4 cups of whole strawberries in a pound.

 If you love strawberries, here are some recipes to try